lgakan/sklep_przyjemnosci/README.md

 # Shop description
 All necessary info about files is in zadaniabo2.txt

-Delivery functionality:
+Delivery functionality:\n
-Posiada klasę Delivery:
+Posiada klasę Delivery:\n
 do konstruktora podawana jest lista list:
 [[a0,b0], [a1,b1], ..., [an,bn], [an+1]]
 którą odczytywać należy w następujący sposób: